-To check that your cover letter will cut it, make sure you've ticked off these things:
+To check that your cover letter is correct, make sure you've ticked off these things:

-1. overall
+1. Overall

-- You've written a new cover letter for each job application - Your letter addresses the job requirements
+- You've written a new cover letter for each job application. - Your letter addresses the job requirements.

-2. format
+2. Format

-- Your paragraphs are short and succinct (no longer than six lines)
+- Your paragraphs are short and succinct (no longer than six lines).

-- Your letter is one page
+- Your letter is one page.

-- · Your letter is easy to read
+- Your letter is easy to read.

-3. structure
+3. Structure

-- You've referred to the job you're applying for, where it is and where you saw the ad - You've stated who you are, why you're best for the role and what you want out of the experience - · You've explained why you want to work for them - You've said you've enclosed your resumé - · You've stated what action should be taken next your job application.
+- You've referred to the job you're applying for, where it is and where you saw the ad. - You've stated who you are, why you're best for the role and what you want out of the experience. - You've explained why you want to work for them. - You've said you've enclosed your resumé. - You've stated what action should be taken next.

-4. language
+4. Language

-- You've double-checked spelling and grammar - You haven't used technical jargon or abbreviations application forms do
+- You've double-checked spelling and grammar. - You haven't used technical jargon or abbreviations.